DragonflyStats/TechAdmin/Radisson.md

 ### 8Python Event in Cork:
 	Forma Biolab and UCC
-	Check WiFi
+	- Check WiFi
-	Late August Book hotel - PyIE - Meal - PyIE
+	- Late August Book hotel - PyIE - Meal - PyIE
-	Kevin, David, Neil, Marissa, Nicolas, Diarmuid, Paul KOB to write a plan / Itinerary
+	- Kevin, David, Neil, Marissa, Nicolas, Diarmuid, Paul
+	- KOB to write a plan / Itinerary
-	Meetup.com page
+	- Meetup.com page
-	Provisional Date : Last Weekend in August
+	- Provisional Date : Last Weekend in August

-PyData:
+### PyData:
-	PyData Ireland
+	- PyData Ireland as a sub-entity of PyIE

-	What do we want to achieve? - Kevin
+	- What do we want to achieve? - Kevin
-		Control the Branding
+		- Control the Branding
-		Who has responsibility?
+		 - Who has responsibility?
+	Actions

-	Two Emails to Drafted by KOB
+	- Two Emails to Drafted by KOB
-	Is an EGM required - Directors
+	- Is an EGM required - Directors

-Meetups
+### Meetups
-	June Meetup
+	#### June Meetup
+		- Review of Monthly Meetup Procedures.
+		- Tighter control of Speakers.
+	        - MC should not be a speaker.

         July Meetup

 Select and contact speakers for July
 	Follow up with BetBright re speaker

 Update website and meetup.com with details:

-Speakers
-	MC should not be a speaker.
 Venue

 Sponsors
 Liaise with DogPatch on the night
 Appoint someone to registration on the night